 Hi.
 I’m Fred.

 Here’s our house.
-It’s on a hill near Chandler Road but not really ON Chandler Road.
+It’s on a hill near Chandler Road.
+That road is called Chandler Road because the Chandler family lived in this house before we moved in.

 And we planted some vegetables across the street.
 We freeze them so we can eat them anytime.